-Abstract the concept of agile process models has attained great popularity in software (SW) development community in last few years.
+Abstract the concept of agile process models has attained great popularity in software (SW) development community in the last few years.
 Agile models promote fast development.
 Fast development has certain drawbacks, such as weak documentation and performance for medium and large development projects.
-Fast development also promotes use of agile process models in small-scale projects.
+Fast development also promotes the use of agile process models in small-scale projects.
 This paper modifies and evaluates Extreme Programming (XP) process model and proposes a novel process model based on these modifications.
-Key words: XP, software development, SDLC, CBD
+Keywords: XP, software development, SDLC, CBD

 The aim of agile principles is to have adaptive software development only for simple and small size software projects.
-There is no indication to adapt process models according to nature of the projects.
-Analyst has to select traditional software process models if the software is average or complex in nature, such as Spiral and Rational Unified Process (RUP).
+There is no indication to adapt process models according to the nature of the projects.
+The analyst has to select traditional software process models if the software is average or complex in nature, such as Spiral and Rational Unified Process (RUP).

 An Improved XP Process Model for Agile Development

-Adaptive process model is a modified approach of XP model, which is most widely practiced model among agile models.
-The main phases of XP model are planning, design, coding and testing.
-The main phases of adaptive model are Project Planning, Analysis and Risk Management, Design & Development and Testing
+The adaptive process model is a modified approach of the XP model, which is the most widely practiced model among agile models.
+The main phases of the XP model are planning, design, coding, and testing.
+The main phases of the adaptive model are Project Planning, Analysis and Risk Management, Design & Development and Testing

-The focus of the proposed process model is the implementation on medium and large scale projects which keep on evolving due to changes in customer requirements.
+The focus of the proposed process model is the implementation of medium and large scale projects which keep on evolving due to changes in customer requirements.
 Project specification or proposal document is prepared during the ‘Project Planning’ phase by communicating to the customer.
-Project specification or proposal document is composed of feasibility report that is created to prepare a cost benefits analysis (CBA) sheet.
-Feasibility report is composed of economic, technical and operational feasibilities.
+Project specification or proposal document is composed of a feasibility report that is created to prepare a cost-benefit analysis (CBA) sheet.
+The feasibility report is composed of economic, technical and operational feasibilities.
 Organizational feasibility is also prepared based on client request or if project demands.
 CBA sheet helps to estimate whether SW project is feasible for the customer or not.
-Project team members are also selected during planning phase.
-Project team size depends on the size and schedule of project.
+Project team members are also selected during the planning phase.
+Project team size depends on the size and schedule of the project.
 ‘Analysis & Risk Management’ phase is only started if a customer approves the proposal.
-Analysis phase improves quality of software through proper documentation.
+Analysis phase improves the quality of software through proper documentation.

 This is the phase in which an analyst gathers detailed requirements.
-Software requirement specification (SRS) document is produced at the end of analysis phase.
-Main contents of SRS are: summary of requirements, requirements modelling, and data modelling and risk management plan.
-Requirements could either be structured or object oriented (OO).
-Entity relationship diagram (ERD) is drawn in case of structured development and object diagram is created in case of object oriented development.
-Design and development phases of XP model are merged to incorporate agility in the proposed process model.
+Software requirement specification (SRS) document is produced at the end of the analysis phase.
+Main contents of SRS are a summary of requirements, requirements modeling, and data modeling and risk management plan.
+Requirements could either be structured or object-oriented (OO).
+Entity relationship diagram (ERD) is drawn in case of structured development and object diagram is created in case of object-oriented development.
+Design and development phases of the XP model are merged to incorporate agility in the proposed process model.
 The improved XP process model uses the prototype approach to verify the design and requirements.
-Software is developed incrementally as customer approves prototypes.
-Test cases are prepared for each increment at the start of testing phase.
-Each module is tested on unit basis.
+The software is developed incrementally as customer approves prototypes.
+Test cases are prepared for each increment at the start of the testing phase.
+Each module is tested on a unit basis.
 Integration test is then performed to check integration among modules.

 System test is the next phase to validate the whole increment as one unit.
 Acceptance testing is the last test to verify increment from the customer.
-Tested increment is maintained and deployed.
+The tested increment is maintained and deployed.
 The proposed process model is cyclic and evolutionary till whole software is developed.

 - Main Features of Improved XP Model